raimilcruz/secdart/README.md

 any update will be placed at [https://pleiad.cl/research/software/secdart](https://pleiad.cl/research/software/secdart).

 ## Acknowledge
-This project is fork of the [Angular Analyzer Plugin](https://github.com/dart-lang/angular_analyzer_plugin) in the sense that many ideas and code of how to interact with Analyzer Plugin Framework has been taken from that project.
+This project is a fork of the [Angular Analyzer Plugin](https://github.com/dart-lang/angular_analyzer_plugin).
+Many ideas and code of how to interact with the [Analyzer Plugin Framework](https://github.com/dart-lang/sdk/tree/master/pkg/analyzer_plugin) has been taken from that project.